 Malta is most famous for its biblical reference when one of the apostles of Jesus named Paul was shipwrecked in the northern part of Malta.

 Malta is included in the list of top ten smallest countries in the world, and with a population of less than half a million, it is also one of the world’s most densely populated countries.
 Few ride scooters or motorbikes, so the traffic can be dense with nearly one vehicle being accounted for by every human inhabitant (allowing for trucks, buses etc).

 Select Your Island

-With three islands named Malta, Gozo and Comino and only 316 square kilometres, it is important that when you come to Malta you select an area to stay that is right for you.
+With three islands named Malta, Gozo, and Comino and only 316 square kilometers, it is important that when you come to Malta you select an area to stay that is right for you.